MaastrichtU-IDS/d2s-docs/docs/d2s-rml.md

 ## Run RMLStreamer

-The [RML mappings](https://rml.io/specs/rml/) needs to be defined as `rml-mappings.ttl` in the mapping folder of the dataset, e.g. `datasets/dataset_id/mapping/rml-mappings.ttl`
+The [RML mappings](https://rml.io/specs/rml/) needs to be defined as `rml-mappings.ttl` in the mapping folder of the dataset to transform, e.g. `datasets/dataset_id/mapping/rml-mappings.ttl`

 We provide an example converting a sample of [COHD](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/datasets/cohd/mapping/rml-mappings.ttl) (clinical concepts co-occurences from FDA reports) to the [BioLink](https://biolink.github.io/biolink-model/docs/) model: